AdityaVijay1/CMSLearningJournal/week-2-learning-journal.md

 I spent approximately 13 hours this week on CMS

 # Content Insights
 This week I learnt a lot of things related to delivering a product, Segmentation-Targetting-Positioning (STP) and the Four Ps (Product,Price,Place,Promotion) from the class lecture, practical and online research.
+I created a website to specifically target a younger audience by providing a product line to their liking and a place for them to study, talk and meet with friends.
 This week's practical on Joomla provided a significant learning experience, allowing for the creation and customization of a website tailored to the coffee business.
 The process of working with Joomla unveiled a range of functionalities and tools specific to the content management system.
 Learning about Joomla's structure, modules, and template customization provided valuable insights into efficient website management.
 Understanding how to navigate and optimize Joomla's features was particularly enlightening, as it opened up opportunities to efficiently present content and create an engaging online experience for the coffee business.

+Through this week's practical and lecture I understood the need for tailoring content towards specific demographic to gain attention and awareness towards a brand and was an overall enlightening experience to have a mixture of design, information and technology.

 # Segmentation-Targeting-Positioning (STP) for Caffeine Oasis: